Cypress Assertions – Complete Guide with Examples

 Sinon-Chai Assertions in Cypress

-Sinon-Chai assertion is one of the most widely used assertion libraries in Cypress UI automation framework.
-Cypress has multiple key features but one of them is the most important as it reduces the external dependencies in a controlled environment using simulated behaviour.
-We use this assertion to manage the stub calling and keeping count of it in order to streamline the simulated behaviour.
+Sinon-Chai assertion is one of the most widely used assertion libraries in the Cypress UI automation framework.
+Cypress has multiple key features, but one of them is the most important as it reduces the external dependencies in a controlled environment using simulated behaviour.
+We use this assertion to manage the stub calling and keep count of it in order to streamline the simulated behaviour.

-Few examples of the assertions which we use in stubbing:
+Few examples of the assertions that we use in stubbing:

-Assert to validate a stub has been called for a number of times.
+Assert to validate that a stub has been called several times.

 const obj = {